prathameshnium/PICA-Python-Instrument-Control-and-Automation/CONTRIBUTING.md

 # Contributing to PICA

-First off, thank you for considering contributing to PICA!
-It's people like you that make PICA such a great tool.
+First of all, thank you for considering contributing to PICA.
+With support from the community, we can create an open-source tool for scientific measurement and instrument automation to use instead of costly proprietary licensed software.

 # Building a Collaborative Ecosystem